niolabs/docs/docs/blocks/custom-blocks/block-development.md

 # Block Development

-The easiest way to create a custom block is to clone the `block-template` repository from `https://github.com/nio-blocks`.
-This will provide you with the basics of a {{ book.product }} block class as well as the block's requirements, specifications, release notes, and test folder.
+To get started creating a custom block, clone the `block-template` repository from `https://github.com/nio-blocks`.
+This will provide you with the basic {{ book.product }} block class as well places for the block's requirements, specifications, release notes, and tests.

 ## How to Use the Block Template

 ### Copy the Block Template

-1. Navigate to your project's `/blocks` folder.
+1. Navigate into your project's `/blocks` folder.

 2. Clone the block template: `git clone --depth=1 https://github.com/nio-blocks/block_template.git <new_block_name>`